 1. Build Quality

 The build quality of a turntable is crucial in determining its durability and stability.
 Look for turntables made from high-quality materials, such as aluminum or MDF.
-A sturdy build will ensure that the turntable can withstand regular use without breaking down.
+A sturdy build will ensure the turntable can withstand regular use without breaking down.

 2. Sound Quality